rvamsikrishna/inview_notifier_list/README.md

 - `endNotificationOffset`:   The distance from the bottom of the list where the `onListEndReached` should be invoked.
 Defaults to the end of the list i.e 0.0.
 - `onListEndReached`:  The function that is invoked when the list scroll reaches the end or the `endNotificationOffset` if provided.
 - `throttleDuration`:   The duration to be used for throttling the scroll notification.
 Defaults to 200 milliseconds.
-- `srollDirection`: The axis along which the scroll view scrolls.
+- `scrollDirection`: The axis along which the scroll view scrolls.
 Defaults to `Axis.vertical`.
 - `controller`:   An object that can be used to control the position to which this scroll view is scrolled.
 See [ScrollController](https://api.flutter.dev/flutter/widgets/ScrollController-class.html).
 -